-The professional capabilities are relevant throughout a registered podiatric surgeon's career.
-Registered podiatric surgeons need to maintain at least the threshold level of professional capability in all areas relevant to their practice and maintain the currency of their skills and knowledge through continuing professional education.
+The professional capabilities are relevant throughout a registered podiatrist's career.
+Registered podiatrists need to maintain at least the threshold level of professional capability in all areas relevant to their practice and maintain the currency of their skills and knowledge through continuing professional education.

-The Board recognises that each podiatric surgeon's capability and chosen area of practice may change over time.
-Podiatric surgeons may choose to focus their skills on a particular area of special interest, or only treat people with certain conditions.
+The Podiatry Board of Australia recognises that each podiatrist's capability and chosen area of practice may change of over time.
+Podiatrists may choose to focus their skills on a particular area of special interest, or only treat people with certain conditions.
 Podiatrists also may work in roles that do not involve direct patient care, such as research, management, education or government administration.